tyler-keller/rubiks-cube-nn/README.md

 The issue w/ an entire cube state to move state sequence is they're different lengths.
 I'd have to use some type of padding.

-My goal is to train on enough data that we start to see CFOP-esque moves emerge from the weights.
+My goal is to train on enough data that we start to see CFOP-esque moves emerge.

-Our sequence data is many-to-one.
-Input is a sequence of cube states.
-Output is a class label (indicating what move to take).

 ## Training